Updates the state of Active Directory (AD) accounts.

 An error occurred while communicating with the service.

 An unexpected error occurred.
-To locate more details, see the Windows event logs on the controller being used or examine the XenDesktop logs.
+To locate more details, see the Windows event logs on the controller being used or examine the Citrix Virtual Apps and Desktops logs.

 c:\PS>Update-AcctADAccount -IdentityPoolName MyPool

-Checks the status of all accounts in the Identity Pool MyPool that are currently mark as in the Error state and checks if the account is now available.
+Checks the status of accounts in the identity pool MyPool that are currently in the Error state, marking them as Available, InUse, Tainted or Error as appropriate.

 c:\PS>Update-AcctADAccount -IdentityPoolName MyPool -AllAccounts